bpftrace/bpftrace/docs/reference_guide.md

 ]: 18
 ```

-Sampling only three frames from the stack (limit = 6):
+Sampling only six frames from the stack (limit = 6):

 ```
 # bpftrace -e 'kprobe:do_sys_open /comm == "bash"/ { @[ustack(6)] = count(); }'